Table of Contents

 Steps For CTET Selection Process

-- Fill the Application Form: Firstly, candidates need to fill the CTET Online Application Form from the official website.
+- Fill out the Application Form: First, candidates need to fill out the CTET Online Application Form from the official website.
 Candidates can apply for CTET Paper 1 or Paper 2 or both paper

-- Correction In Application form: CBSE has opened the CTET Online Application form correction window for a short span of time.
-During this window, candidate may review their form and doing required changes in the application form
+- Correction In Application Form: CBSE has opened the CTET Online Application form correction window for a short span of time.
+During this window, the candidate may review their form and make required changes in the application form

 - CTET Answer Key: After concluding the CTET Exam, CBSE released the CTET Provisional Answer Key and also opened the CTET Answer Correction window.
 CBSE releases answer keys in two phases – provisional and final.

-- There is no restriction on the number of attempts a person can take for acquiring a CTET certificate.
+- There is no restriction on the number of attempts a person can make to acquire a CTET certificate.

-- The already qualified candidates may appear again for improving their scores.
+- The already qualified candidates may appear again to improve their scores.

 There are two papers for CTET i.e Paper 1 and Paper 2.